markpmlim/EquiRect2VerticalCross/Readme.md

 **Reference**

-To perform a render to texture, please refer to Apple's Sample Code: **"Customizing Render Pass Setup"**.
+To perform a render into an offscreen texture, please refer to Apple's Sample Code: **"Customizing Render Pass Setup"**.

 <br />